-Approximate analysis of continuous beams and frames.
+Approximate analysis of continuous beams, and frames.
 Parametric studies of some basic structures including towers, buildings and bridges.
-Analysis of beam, truss and frame structures using the direct stiffness method.
-Two topics selected from nonlinear truss analysis, energy methods, Timoshenko beam-columns, structural optimization, influence lines, arches, cable structures and others (content varies by year).
+Estimating deflections.
+Analysis of beam, truss, and frame structures using the unit load method and the direct stiffness method.
+Influence lines of determinate and indeterminate continuous beams